Control in the coefficients of an elliptic differential operator: topological derivatives and Pontryagin maximum principle: Perturbations on balls and ellipses

 To compute the infimum, we observe that the lower bound in \eqref{eq_GO2l_bnd} is invariant under the transform $\lambda\mapsto \lambda^{-1}$.
 Hence, it is sufficient to consider $\lambda\ge1$.
 Here, we find

 due to the monotonicity properties of $\lambda_1$ and $\lambda_2$.
 And the claim is proven. \end{proof}

-Using these results, we obtain the following statement about the range of the topol derivative, if the shape of the perturbation $\omega$ varies over all possible ellipses.
+Using these results, we can compute the range of possible values of the topological derivative when the shape of the perturbation $\omega$ varies over all possible ellipses.
 The infimum in the next result will be useful for necessary optimality conditions.

 \begin{theorem} Let $a(x_0),b\in \mathcal M$ be multiples of the identity matrix.
 Let us define

 Then for almost all $x_0\in \Omega$, the closure of the range of $\delta J$ with respect to variations of ellipses $\omega$ is given by